 No investing list is proper without Investopedia in it.
 Investopeda is the encyclopedia of investing (just like the name suggests).
 It’s probably the best place for an absolute beginner to start.
 They have some nice quick tutorials about important topics like stock investing.
 You can finish them in 10-15 minutes.
 These tutorials will give you a fair overview of what stocks are and how to make money with them.

 Along with their tutorials, they have definitions for just about every financial term imaginable.
 They also release articles about investing in general… it’s not bad, some of them.
+You’ll learn a thing or two about general finance rules to live by!
 But a good place to browse around to learn some stuff.

 Investing.com is one of my favorite places to get the latest market information.
 They are a massive website that wants to do just about everything, including reporting on NFL news.
 I guess that’s where they want to go, but you can just ignore it.
 What you want to do is click on their “news” tab and click on the “economic indicators” or “Economics” submenu.
 You’ll get a list of daily articles about what’s trending in the world economy today.